JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Facades.md

 Provide Tracking
 --------------------

-JRebirth allows to track all creation &amp; finalization of each component (Command, Service, Model, View) and also track the emission of waves and their path.
+JRebirth allows to track all creation &amp; finalization of each component (Command, Service, Model, Behavior) and also track the emission of waves and their path.

-They are logged in order to be processed by the JRebirthAnalyzer tool.
+They are logged in order to be processed later by the JRebirthAnalyzer tool.

 <div class="bottomLinks">